michaelarn0ld/zettelkasten-public/202110010028/README.md

 on the hardware.
 Each VM runs its own OS and has access to virtualized resources representing the underlying hardware.
-* Due to the nature of VMs, you can run different operating systems on the same machine; however, each VM contains an OS image, libraries, applications, etc and therefore can become quite large.
+* Due to the nature of VMs, you can run different operating systems on the same physical machine; however, each VM contains an OS image, libraries, applications, etc and therefore can become quite large.
 * Containers virtualize the underlying OS and cause the containerized app to percieve that it has the OS (including CPU, memory, file storage) all to itself.
+* Containers **only** contain the application, its libraries, and dependencies.
 * Containers do not need to boot an OS or load libraries because they share the host OS.
 * Containers are lightweight and fast and when compared to VMs, many more instances of an application can fit onto the same machine.
-* The major constraint of containers is the operating system which they are defined for; a container or Linux can't run on Windows and vice versa.
+* The major constraint of containers is the operating system which they are defined for; a container for Linux can't run on Windows and vice versa.

 ## Related